niceguy4/8812au-20210629/README.md

 3. Load Kali Linux using VMWare

-4. And then follow intructions from https://www.youtube.com/@ka3boosh48
+4. And then follow intructions from https://www.youtube.com/@ka3boosh48 .
+Note, I've included the driver file in github in case mediafire link goes down.

 ```
 be sure to remove all the drivers before you follow the steps to avoid any error